Phase-modulated entangling gates robust to static and time-varying errors: Acknowledgments

-We acknowledge Todd Green for insightful discussions and Ashwin Singh for contributions to the data analysis routines.
+We acknowledge Todd Green for insightful discussions.
 This work was supported by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA), via the U.S. Army Research Office Grant No. W911NF-16-1-0070, and the ARC Centre for Engineered Quantum Systems CE110001013.
 We further acknowledge a private grant from H. \& A. Harley.